MCV-Software/socializer/README.md

 * A status bar where the program will put some useful information about what it's doing at the moment.
 * And a menu bar, that is not used yet.

 When socializer starts, it will try to load your news items, wall and audios.
-At the moment there are only supported actions for the audio's buffer.
+At the moment there are only supported actions for  audio items.
 You can play the currently selected song, view the song's details (including lyrics, if available) and download it to a desired place in your hard drive.
 There are no supported actions for posts yet.

 ### Making a post